Are realtor rebates worth it? | Where to find a home buyer rebate

-Most buyers can choose from multiple local brokerages that have commission rebate programs.
-There are even free companies that match you with top-rated local agents — and provide cash back to eligible buyers after closing!
+Many brokerages — both national and local — have commission rebate programs, with potential savings that range from a few hundred to several thousand dollars.
+There are also free companies that match you with top-rated local agents — and provide cash back to eligible buyers after closing.

 Alabama, Alaska, Kansas, Mississippi, Missouri, Oklahoma, Oregon, and Tennessee.